f4z3r/f4z3r.github.io/content/beyond-the-pod-webassembly-and-wasmcloud-next-platform-evolution.md

 > This section will contain quite a few comparisons to Kubernetes concepts.

-Generally, the wasmCloud architecture can is quite similar to the Kubernetes architecture, with the difference being that wasmCloud does not provide as much flexibility in swaping out components as Kubernetes does.
+Generally, the wasmCloud architecture can be seen as quite similar to the Kubernetes architecture, with the difference being that wasmCloud does not provide as much flexibility in swapping out building blocks as Kubernetes does.
 This makes sense as it is a more nascent technology and is currently more opinionated.

 As a reference, here is the diagram wasmCloud uses to provide an overview of the platform: